-Click Tables (III) to open the Tables dialog box and to select a table available from the model.
-Click OK to export the table data at the selected cell range.
+Click Tables (III) and select a table from the model for inserting into the worksheet.
+The table data is inserted at the selected cell, and linked to the model with a comment on the cell.

 See ResultsTable for information about the corresponding VBA command.